GeoNode/QGISGeoNodePlugin/docs/user-guide.md

     conforms to the [OpenAPI](https://swagger.io/specification/) specification which is a descriptive format for REST APIs.

     When creating connections that are using this API, select V2 from the API version list.
-    The API V2 support using OAuth2 usage, to add or use OAuth2 configurations, follow instructions described on step no 2 of the previous section.
+    The API V2 support authentication via OAuth2 with no additional configurations, to add or use OAuth2 authentication, follow instructions described on the previous section.

     ### GeoNode API CSW
     The CSW API exposes GeoNode resources via a CSW( Catalogue Service-Web) which is a web specification for accessing geo-spatial data using [XML](https://en.wikipedia.org/wiki/XML).
 All GeoNode instances support this API.

-    This API doesn't support OAuth2 authentication instead it supports basic authentication, when connecting to GeoNode instance that uses CSW API users will be required to supply username and password, in order to access private resources on the GeoNode instance.
+    This API doesn't fully support OAuth2 authentication, when connecting to GeoNode instance that uses CSW API, OAuth2 configuration and additional username and password are required in order to configure authentication for the corresponding GeoNode instance.

 4. Through the "API version" list choose the API that the connection should be connected to with.
 They are two options at the moment, CSW API and the API version 2 the latter is available from GeoNode instances that use the master version.
 Click the "auto detect" button, to automatically detect and select the API version for the GeoNode instance.

-5. Search results page size can be set inside the page size input.
-By default, the size is 10.
+5. Search results page size can be set inside the `Page size` field.
+By default, the `Page size` is set to 10.

 6. Click the "Test Connection" button to verify if the connection works.